-Our texts may take forms narrative and imagistic, compact or durational, sited in a theater or – anywhere else.
+Texts may take forms narrative or imagistic, compact or durational, sited in a theater or – anywhere else.
 Our scripts may feature improvisation, orature, music, dance, video… noise and hospitality and activism and any manner of human behavior.

-With any questions or to schedule an interview with any of the festival’s participants, including the graduating M.F.A. playwrights, please contact us at [email protected]gmail.com
+With any questions or to schedule an interview with any of the festival’s participants, including the graduating MFA playwrights, please contact us at [email protected]gmail.com